Christinacord/kanagira/README.md

 # Kanagira
+** An agile board build for all kinds of business!

 *Designed and created by*
-Ryan Paschen
+* Ryan Paschen
-Christina Cord
+* Christina Cord
-Daniel Im
+* Daniel Im
-Joe Biedermann
+* Joe Biedermann
-Ian Li
+* Ian Li

-*Kanagira* - An agile board built for all kinds of businesses!

 ## Design